laas/reference_manager/README.md

 > In the examples below, we assume that the service has been renamed *my_referencer*

-- Add a new referencer
+- Add a new reference
 ```
 rosservice call /my_referencer "{param: 'an_identifier:its_reference', action: 'reference'}"
 ```